Event-driven process chain

 Example of a more complex EPC diagram (in German).

-An event-driven process chain (EPC) is a type of flow chart for business process modeling.
-EPC can be used to configure enterprise resource planning execution, and for business process improvement.
-It can be used to control an autonomous workflow instance in work sharing.

-The event-driven process chain method was developed within the framework of Architecture of Integrated Information Systems (ARIS) by August-Wilhelm Scheer at the Institut für Wirtschaftsinformatik, Universität des Saarlandes (Institute for Business Information Systems at the University of Saarland) in the early 1990s.
+The event-driven process chain (EPC) is a graphical modeling language for representing an organization's business processes in business process modeling/representation of process organization (workflows and work steps) in business mapping.
+It was developed in 1992 by Gerhard Keller, Markus Nüttgens and August-Wilhelm Scheer at Saarland University in Saarbrücken as part of a research project with SAP SE for the semi-formal description of business processes.
+The method was developed as part of the Architecture of Integrated Information Systems (ARIS) for view-oriented modeling of business processes and is an essential element of the ARIS concept.

 Overview

 Businesses use event-driven process chain diagrams to lay out business process workflows, originally in conjunction with SAP R/3 modeling, but now more widely.
 It is used by many companies for modeling, analyzing, and redesigning business processes.
 The event-driven process chain method was developed within the framework of Architecture of Integrated Information Systems (ARIS).
 As such it forms the core technique for modeling in ARIS, which serves to link the different views in the so-called control view.
 To quote from a 2006 publication on event-driven process chains:

 An Event-driven process chain (EPC) is an ordered graph of events and functions.
 It provides various connectors that allow alternative and parallel execution of processes.
 Furthermore it is specified by the usages of logical operators, such as OR, AND, and XOR.
 A major strength of EPC is claimed to be its simplicity and easy-to-understand notation.
 This makes EPC a widely acceptable technique to denote business processes.

 The statement that event-driven process chains are ordered graphs is also found in other directed graphs for which no explicit node ordering is provided.
 No restrictions actually appear to exist on the possible structure of EPCs, but nontrivial structures involving parallelism have ill-defined execution semantics; in this respect they resemble UML activity diagrams.

 Several scientific articles are devoted to providing well-defined execution semantics for general event-driven process chains.
 One particular issue is that EPCs require non-local semantics, i.e., the execution behavior of a particular node within an EPC may depend on the state of other parts of the EPC, arbitrarily far away.